 Vault toilets and trash collection are provided, but no hookups are available.
 A dump station is available at nearby Serrano Campground.

 A portion of the road to the campground is rough dirt, but within the campground, the roads are paved.
+Additional parking is available just outside of the campground.

 In accordance with standard industry practices, Mountain Top Recreation will be assessing a $8 additional vehicle fee per night on the second vehicle in each single family campsite, and on the third and fourth vehicles in any double family campsite, provided these vehicles are not joined to the first vehicle by a hitch and towed onto the site.
 In the case of motorcycles, the first two are considered to be one vehicle and the third and fourth are also considered to be one vehicle.
 No additional vehicle fees are collected for bicycles.